ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 division and multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Terms can have the any units dimensions.
+Terms can have any units dimensions.
 Number terms are supposed to be unitless:

 * UnitValue + UnitValue